 Black History Month.
 Beyoncé’s Superbowl Half-time Show.
 The Black Lives Matter campaign.
 These recent events have been shaping my intentions with my AmeriCorps service.
 I was recently fortunate to dive into a deeper conversation with people of color in farming at Southern SAWG’s (Sustainable Agriculture Work Group) conference in Lexington, Kentucky.

-This January, Organic Growers School was supported by SARE (Sustainable Agriculture Research & Education) with a scholarship to attend a three-day long conference at Southern SSAWG’s Practical Tools and Solutions for Sustaining Family Farms conference, in Lexington, Kentucky.
-The conference is an annual January event that provides a forum to learn about sustainable farming techniques and marketing strategies, community food systems, and federal farm policies and programs that promote sustainable agriculture.
+This January, Organic Growers School was supported by SARE (Sustainable Agriculture Research & Education) with a scholarship to attend a three-day long conference at Southern SSAWG’s Practical Tools and Solutions for Sustaining Family Farms in Lexington, KY.
+The conference is an annual event that provides a forum to learn about sustainable farming techniques and marketing strategies, community food systems, and federal farm policies and programs that promote sustainable agriculture.

 Southern SAWG’s mission is to empower and inspire farmers, individuals, and communities in the South to create an agricultural system that is ecologically sound, economically viable, socially just, and humane.
 Attending this conference was a wonderful opportunity for me to plug into what other communities in the south were actually working on to contribute to a system of sustainable agriculture.
 And because I am not a farmer, I opted to attend sessions with a specific focus on supporting sustainable agriculture in diverse communities.
 Having lived for the past nine years in segregated and homogeneous areas (Western North Carolina and rural Idaho), Southern SAWG’s multicultural, inclusive atmosphere was inspiring to me.